dfo-osdt/osp-docs/docs/guide/user-interface-overview.md

 ### 3.3.2 - User Profile
 #### 1 - First and Last Name
+The First and Last name associated with your account will appear in gray.
+If you wish to change the name associated with your account:
+1. Click on the name field to select it.
+2. Press the backspace key to remove the old name.
+3. Type in new name.
+4. Click the [Save Button](#_4-save-button) to save the changes.

 #### 2 - Email
+The email associated with your account will appear in gray.
+This email is also used to login to your Open Science Portal account.
+If you would like to make changes to email please send the request to the [Open Science Portal Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca).

 #### 3 - Default Language
+The default language for your account will appear in this box.
+If you would like to change your default language:
+1. Click on the Default Language box to expand the dropdown menu.
+2. Click on the language you desire.
+3. Click the [Save Button](#_4-save-button) to save the changes.

 #### 4 - Save Button
+The Save Button is used to save any changes made to the User Profile.
+Apply any changes click the Save Button.

 ### 3.3.3 - Author Profile
 #### 1 - User Information
+The User Information is the same information found in the [3.3.2 - User Profile](#3-3-2-user-profile) section.
+If you wish to make changes to this information please navigate to the User Profile
 #### 2 - Current Affiliation

 #### 3 - ORCID